What is data loss?

 Data recovery programs are used to re-access lost files from a computer, notebook, external hard drive, and other devices.
 They can work in cases of damaged, corrupted, deleted or formatted data loss.

-However, care must be taken when using this type of software.
+However, you should be careful when using this type of software.
 Incorrect use of these tools can make data unrecoverable, even after intervention by a specialized company.
 In addition, you should use only reliable programs that are recognized by the market and professionals in the field.

 File recovery programs are usually paid.
-They may offer a free version with limitations or a period of use without charge, but full plans, to retrieve a larger volume of data and use all the tools, are usually charged.
+They may offer a free version with limitations or a period of use free of charge, but full plans, to recover a larger volume of data and use all the tools, are usually charged.
 These are some examples of programs that can be used:

 - FreeUndelete (the only free option, but only for personal use)